 What Happens to Bitcoin if the US Dollar Crashed?

 The impact on Bitcoin from a US dollar crash is a difficult thing to predict.
 There is evidence to suggest that a crash in the US dollar could be both positive and negative for Bitcoin.
-If a negative correlation between Bitcoin and the USD exists at the time of a US dollar crash, the value of Bitcoin could increase.
-Bitcoin is often priced in US dollars, therefore, if the value of US dollars falls relative to everything else, the value of each Bitcoin would increase.
+Bitcoin is often priced in US dollars, so if the value of US dollars falls relative to everything else, the value of each Bitcoin would increase.

 How Would A Dollar Crash Impact Bitcoin?

 In addition, a crash in the US dollar would likely be accompanied by panic.
 To avoid a reduction in spending power, US dollar holders may search for other assets to place funds into; a void that Bitcoin could potentially fulfill.
 Thanks to its capped supply, Bitcoin is viewed as a store of value by supporters and could provide an option for those looking for alternative assets.

 However, this view is not shared by all.
 There are still individuals that believe cryptocurrencies, including Bitcoin, are far too volatile.
 For example, between November 2021 and June 2022, the price of Bitcoin fell 70%.
 During this time, Bitcoin also shared a positive correlation with stocks, which are considered a risk-on asset; an asset that should be invested in during times of economic certainty.

 Related: What would happen to Bitcoin if the stock market crashed?